I’m having trouble accessing an eresource at home. What can I do?

 Still not able to access?
 Contact Ask a Librarian with your Library card number and the eresource name and we’ll do our best to help.

-Remember you need to be a New South Wales resident and have a Library card or a registered NSW public library card to use the Library's eresources at home.
+Remember you need to be a New South Wales resident and have a Library card or a registered NSW public library card from a participating library to use the Library's eresources at home.

 I’ve requested a book but I won’t be able to come in today.
 Do I need to re-request?